libp2p/docs/content/concepts/multiplex/mplex.md

 ### Drawbacks

-mplex does not have any flow control.
+mplex is currently in the process of being deprecated (to track progress please see [this issue](https://github.com/libp2p/specs/issues/553).) mplex does not have any flow control.
 > Backpressure is a mechanism to prevent one peer from overwhelming a slow time consuming the data.

 mplex also doesn't limit how many streams a peer can open.

 {{< alert icon="" context="">}}
-**Yamux should be used over mplex in libp2p**.
-As it natively supports flow control, it is better suited for applications that require the transfer of large amounts of data.
+**If you need a dedicated muxer, yamux should be used (overall, QUIC should be preferred over TCP).**. yamux natively supports flow control, it is better suited for applications that require the transfer of large amounts of data.

 Until recently, the reason mplex was still supported was compatibility with js-libp2p, which didn't have yamux support.